wbbradley/ace/README.md

  - Keep it readable, when possible.
  - Keep it stateless, when possible.
 Avoid mutability.
 Gently nudge the developer towards product and sum types when they are modeling stateful things.
- - The ability to express complex domain relationships with static types is critical.
+ - The ability to express complex domain relationships with a strong but gentle type system is critical.
  - Most pain in software development is felt near process boundaries.
 Be opinionated on how to make serialization as comfortable as possible while retaining static type safety.
- - Compile down to a copyable binary.
- - Be smart about types.

 ## Non-goals
- - Heavy compute problems are a non-goal, solve those problems at a lower level, and use the FFI, or RPC to access those components/services.
+ - Solving heavy compute problems is a non-goal.
+Solve those problems at a lower level, and use the FFI to access those components.
 Generally performance optimization is treated as an unwelcome afterthought.
-Favor algorithms and horizontal scaling over bit twiddling.
+Favor algorithmic scaling over bit twiddling and fretting over L1 cache hits.

+## Future Goals
- - Solving scenarios where slight pauses due to garbage collection are a show-stopper is a non-goal. (ie: Game loops, high-speed trading platforms, life support monitoring, embedded systems, etc...)
+ - Pause-free execution remains a back-burner goal. (ie: Enabling Game loops, high-speed trading platforms, life support monitoring, embedded systems, etc...)
+However, in a future version, once language development settles down a bit, this will get more attention.
+ - In-language concurrency and asynchronicity will get treatment in the future.
+These can currently be solved at other levels of the stack (hint: use OS processes.)
+This is not because it's not important.
+But, basic ergonomics of the language come first.

-## Notes
+## Syntax

 Zion looks a bit like Python, minus the colons.